Green Party (Ireland): First term in government

 The Green Party entered government for the first time after the 2007 general election, held on 24 May.
 Although its share of first-preference votes increased at the election, the party failed to increase the number of TDs returned.
 Mary White won a seat for the first time in Carlow–Kilkenny; however, Dan Boyle lost his seat in Cork South-Central.
 The party had approached the 2007 general election on an independent platform, not ruling any out coalition partners while expressing its preference for an alternative to the outgoing coalition of Fianna Fáil and the Progressive Democrats.
 Neither the outgoing government nor an alternative of Fine Gael, Labour and the Green Party had sufficient seats to form a majority.
 Fine Gael ruled out a coalition arrangement with Sinn Féin, opening the way for Green Party negotiations with Fianna Fáil.

+Some saw the idea of going into coalition with Fianna Fáil as a "sell-out".
 Before the negotiations began, Ciarán Cuffe TD wrote on his blog that "a deal with Fianna Fáil would be a deal with the devil… and [the Green Party would be] decimated as a Party".
 After protracted negotiations, a draft programme for government was agreed to between the Greens and Fianna Fáil.
+Early Green demands included the introduction of legislation on corporate donations, a moratorium on using public land to build private hospitals, and altering the route of the M3 motorway near the Hill of Tara; none of these demands appeared in the final government programme.
 On 13 June 2007, Green members at the Mansion House in Dublin voted 86% in favour (441 to 67; with 2 spoilt votes) of entering coalition with Fianna Fáil.
 The following day, the six Green Party TDs voted for the re-election of Bertie Ahern as Taoiseach.
 New party leader John Gormley was appointed as Minister for the Environment, Heritage and Local Government and Eamon Ryan was appointed as Minister for Communications, Energy and Natural Resources.
 Trevor Sargent was appointed as Minister of State at the Department of Agriculture, Fisheries and Food with responsibility for Food and Horticulture.

-Before its entry into government, the Green Party had been a vocal supporter of the Shell to Sea movement, the campaign to reroute the M3 motorway away from Tara and (to a lesser extent) the campaign to end United States military use of Shannon Airport.
+Before its entry into government, the Green Party had been a vocal supporter of the Shell to Sea movement, the campaign to reroute the M3 motorway away from Tara, and (to a lesser extent) the campaign to end United States military use of Shannon Airport.
 After the party entered government there were no substantive changes in government policy on these issues, which meant that Eamon Ryan oversaw the Corrib gas project while he was in office.
-The Green Party had, at its last annual conference, made an inquiry into the irregularities surrounding the project (see Corrib gas controversy) a precondition of entering government but changed its stance during post-election negotiations with Fianna Fáil.
+The Green Party had, at its 2007 annual conference, made an inquiry into the irregularities surrounding the project (see Corrib gas controversy) a precondition of entering government, but changed its stance during post-election negotiations with Fianna Fáil.